 TA: What's a travel scam travelers should be wary of?

-Linda & David: We've discovered, as have many travelers, that if something's too good to be true, it probably isn't.
+Linda & David: We've discovered, as have many travelers, that if something's too good to be true, it probably isn't true.
 So, whether that means avoiding taking a "cheap" tour or not accepting free drinks from strangers in a bar, we've never run into problems traveling.

 TA: Which country has surprisingly good food?